 Your counters and fridge are NOT stuffed with containers of sourdough starter you are looking to use?
 Try our coconut oil pie crust instead.
 You only need one half of that recipe, unbaked.

 Of course you could REALLY cheat and buy a pie crust.
 Up to you of course.
-But the flavor of this sourdough pie crust recipe really compliments the sour apple pie perfectly.
-Give it a try!
+But my sourdough pie crust really is the perfect pie crust for this sour apple pie.
+If you are a sourdough baker Give it a try!

 If you purchase Items from our Affiliate Links we may receive a small commission at no extra charge to you.
 Thank you for supporting Homemade Food Junkie.